 Article 38: Reservations

-No reservation to the Framework Agreement shall be permitted.
+The Contracting Parties shall be permitted to enter reservations to the Annexes and Protocols to be signed by the Contracting Parties after signing the Main Text.

 Article 39: Withdrawal

-39.1 A Contracting Party may withdraw from the Framework Agreement after the expiration of two (2) years from the date when it came into force by means of written notification to the GMRA Secretariat.
+39.1 A Contracting Party may withdraw from the Framework Agreement after the expiration of five (5) years from the date when it came into force by means of written notification to the GMRA Secretariat.